 Located in Russellville, Arkansas and operating on approximately 40 hectares of land, the plant specializes in the treating of railway ties.
-The facilities include three pressure treating cylinders for oil-borne preservatives, with one of them alternating for borate, giving a combined annual treating capacity of approximately 165,000 cubic metres.
+The facilities include three pressure treating cylinders for oil-borne preservatives, with one of them alternating for CuNap or borate, giving a combined annual treating capacity of approximately 165,000 cubic metres.
 The plant also includes a crosstie and switch tie inspection facility capable of processing 1.5 million ties annually, and a maintenance facility and offices for production and wood procurement.

-For the year ended December 31, 2020, capital expenditures amounted to approximately US\$480,000, mainly for a woodchipper and upgrades to treating equipment, including tank replacement.
+For the year ended December 31, 2021, capital expenditures amounted to approximately US\$86,000, mainly for a crosstie end plater upgrade.